What You Need to Know About COVID-19

 Authorized COVID-19 vaccines are now available for free to help stop the spread of COVID-19.
 Children and adolescents 5 years and older are eligible for the COVID-19 vaccine and should be vaccinated.
+Children and adolescents can receive their vaccines through the Vaccine For Children (VFC) Program.
 Click here for more information and to find a provider.

 Vaccination helps protect people by reducing the chance of getting COVID-19 and lowering the chance of getting seriously ill even if they do get COVID-19.
 Other ways to help stop the spread of COVID is to continue practicing social distancing, wearing a mask and proper hand washing.
 Make sure to wash your hands with soap and water for at least 20 seconds.
 You can use hand sanitizer if soap and water is not available but wash your hands as soon as possible.

 You should also avoid touching your face (especially your eyes, nose, and mouth) with unwashed hands.
 If you need to cough or sneeze, cover it with a tissue and then throw the tissue out.